george-ags/lm-bbw/README.md

-# Apollo for LM Micra/Acaia Lunar
+# LM-BBW (brew-by-weight) for LM Micra/Acaia Lunar

-Apollo helps land espresso on your Lunar scale.
+LM-BBW helps land espresso on your Lunar scale.
 This project adds brew-by-weight and a small controller for La Marzocco Micra with Acaia Lunar.
 It may also work with other Acaia Bluetooth scales like Pyxis.

 This project is more about scale integration than Micra integration.
 It cannot do flow profiling or other advanced